CHG Shapley: Efficient Data Valuation and Selection towards Trustworthy Machine Learning: Abstract

 \section{Abstract}

 Understanding the decision-making process of machine learning models is crucial for ensuring trustworthy machine learning.
-Data Shapley, a landmark study on data valuation, advances this understanding by assessing the contribution of each datum to model accuracy.
+Data Shapley, a landmark study on data valuation, advances this understanding by assessing the contribution of each datum to model performance.
 However, the resource-intensive and time-consuming nature of multiple model retraining poses challenges for applying Data Shapley to large datasets.
-To address this, we propose the CHG (Conduct of Hardness and Gradient) score, which approximates the utility of each data subset on model accuracy during a single model training.
-By deriving the closed-form expression of the Shapley value for each data point under the CHG score utility function, we reduce the computational complexity to the equivalent of a single model retraining, an exponential improvement over existing methods.
-Additionally, we employ CHG Shapley for real-time data selection, demonstrating its effectiveness in identifying high-value and noisy data.
-CHG Shapley facilitates trustworthy model training through efficient data valuation, introducing a novel data-centric perspective on trustworthy machine learning.
+To address this, we propose the CHG (compound of Hardness and Gradient) utility function, which approximates the utility of each data subset on model performance in every training epoch.
+By deriving the closed-form Shapley value for each data point using the CHG utility function, we reduce the computational complexity to that of a single model retraining, achieving a quadratic improvement over existing marginal contribution-based methods.
+We further leverage CHG Shapley for real-time data selection, conducting experiments across three settings: standard datasets, label noise datasets, and class imbalance datasets.
+These experiments demonstrate its effectiveness in identifying high-value and noisy data.
+By enabling efficient data valuation, CHG Shapley promotes trustworthy model training through a novel data-centric perspective.
+Our codes are available at \url{https://github.com/caihuaiguang/CHG-Shapley-for-Data-Valuation} and \url{https://github.com/caihuaiguang/CHG-Shapley-for-Data-Selection}.